 If you work in a bigger organisation, you’ve probably found yourself relegated to a team.
 Or, more likely, several teams.
 Maybe you even have teams of teams.
-This can be a growing headache for even the most organised, structured workplaces as teams change and evolve.
-As a result, managing access rights, roles and permission becomes a tedious piece of admin work that never ends.
+This can be a growing headache for even the most organized, structured workplaces as teams change and evolve.
+As a result, managing access rights, roles and permissions becomes a tedious piece of admin work that never ends.
 But here’s the good news: we’ve acknowledged the struggle and created a new organisation feature that addresses some of these issues.

 Just like how a team of editors sit at the same table in the same room working on a project, now teams lets you do that in the web app –– our product takes the way you work in the real world and reflects it online.
 We love it because it makes the complex, simple.

 See who you are working with in Teams

 You can see all the teams that you belong to, and the details of your other team members under “Teams” in your left-hand dropdown.

 This might sound small –– just a way to snoop on your teammates –– but it’s actually quite a big deal.
 The Contentful web app has been a locked box for anyone who is not an administrator, either at space or organization level, and without the right to view other users.
 For those users, it has been a challenge to find out who to ask for help if they get stuck on something.
 This section acts as a first level of support for you; a place where you can see who is on your team, read their description and access any reference or help links that the organizer has included.

 Imagine that you add a new space to your plan.
 You then need to make sure everyone who works within that new space has access to it, and has the ability to do their job.
 If you have a handful of users in your organization, it probably isn’t too difficult to add them one by one.